valydia/sbt-apidoc/README.md

   apidocVersionFile := (resource in Compile).value / "apidoc"
 ```

-In order to avoid code bloat when API documentation changes over time, it is recommended to use a separate history file or folder named `resources/apidoc`.
+In order to avoid code bloat when API documentation changes over time, it is recommended to use a separate history file or folder named `resources/apidoc` (can be overriden with the setting key `apidocVersionFile`).
 Before you change your documentation block, copy the old documentation to to this file, apiDoc will include the historical information automatically.